genesiscommunitysuccess/docs/docs/00_fuse/03_features/01_aggregation.md

 ## Full example

-Below is an example of aggregating records from the `TRADE` table into the `POSITION` table:
+Below is an example of aggregating records from the `TRADE` table into the `POSITION` table.

 ```kotlin
 @Persist